OMENxSHREY/ez-store/README.md

 Give it a ⭐ on GitHub — it helps me keep building real-world, scalable, and creative tech.

 “EZ Store is my take on what future-focused retail platforms should feel like — secure, snappy, and centered around people.”

-Let me know if you want this merged directly into your full README or added to a collapsible <details> block.